 - Are traveling to a country where typhoid is common

-People who get the typhoid shot will need 1 dose, and a booster every 2 years.
-People who get the oral typhoid vaccine will need 4 doses every other day for a week, and a booster every 5 years.
+People who get the typhoid shot will need 1 dose at least 2 weeks before travel, and a booster every 2 years.
+People who get the oral typhoid vaccine will need 4 doses every other day for a week, with the last dose taken at least 1 week before travel, and a booster every 5 years.

 Talk with your doctor about how to protect your family from typhoid.
 To find out if the typhoid vaccine is recommended where you’re traveling, visit CDC’s travel website.